Svaerth/CSharpSeleniumDemo/README.md

 # CSharp Selenium Demo
-This is a demonstration of how a Selenium test suite can be written using C#.
+This is a demonstration of how a Selenium test suite can be written using C# and NUnit.

 The tests in this project test [this](http://automationpractice.com/index.php) site, which is a website created by the Selenium devs to act as a testing ground for aspiring automated test writers.